 The Middlebury Institute's Security Department maintains a Daily Crime Log of all criminal incidents and alleged incidents reported to have occurred on the Institute's campus, on the adjacent public property, and in the Security Department's patrol jurisdiction.
-A copy is maintained in the Security Department's office, located at 460 Pierce Street, Monterey, CA.
+The daily Crime Log reports are available for public inspection and review during business hours at Security Department's office, located at 460 Pierce Street, Monterey, CA.

-The Daily Crime Log will contain any reports from a Campus Security Authority and local law enforcement.
+The Daily Crime Log will contain any crime reports to the Security Department from a Campus Security Authority, local law enforcement, or other individual.
 Reports of crime at non-campus buildings or properties, as defined by the Clery geography, will be included in the Middlebury Institute's crime log.
 The Safety Department publishes the crime log entry, an addition to an entry, or a change in the disposition of the complaint within 2 business days of receipt of the crime report and maintains a printed copy at the office, 460 Pierce Street, Monterey, California.
 This log identifies the nature of the crime, the general location of the crime, the date and time the crime occurred, the date the crime was reported to the Safety Department, and the disposition of the complaint, if known.
 The Middlebury Institute is not required to update the disposition of a crime log entry if the disposition changes 60 days after the entry was made in the log.

 Exceptions to the crime log entry procedure described above may be made if such disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
-In addition, the Middlebury Institute may temporarily withhold information if there is clear and convincing evidence that the release of information would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
+In addition, the Middlebury Institute may temporarily withhold information if there is clear and convincing evidence that the release of information would:

+jeopardize an ongoing investigation

+- jeopardize the safety of an individual

+- cause a suspect to flee or evade detection

+- result in the destruction of evidence